usi-dag/JVBench/README.md

 $ java --add-modules jdk.incubator.vector -Dsize=70000 -jar JVBench-1.0.1.jar "AxpyBenchmark"
 ```

-The default input (expressed as different system properties) for each benchmark is listed in the table below
+The default input (expressed as different system properties) for each benchmark is listed in the table below:

 | Application Name | Default Input                                                                                                                         |
 |------------------|---------------------------------------------------------------------------------------------------------------------------------------|